RestComm/sip-servlets/sip-servlets-impl/README-Jboss.txt

 <class>org.mobicents.servlet.sip.startup.jboss.JBossSip</class>

 You're all set !

-make sure to run a mvn clean install at the root of simple-sip-servlet project too

-Run mvn war:inplace
-and remove the web.xml in both following directories simple-sip-servlet/src/main/sipapp/WEB-INF/ and simple-sip-servlet/target/simple-sip-servlet-1.0-SNAPSHOT/WEB-INF/ after it.
-(This would be removed automatically through maven when time will permit...)

 go to your jboss_home/bin directory run the following command run.bat

+Run a mvn clean install at the root of simple-sip-servlet project and drop in the jboss_home\server\default\deploy directory the war file generated in target dir of simple-sip-servlet, you should see the deployment occuring.

+To play with real examples check out the different examples located under trunk/sip-servlets-examples on the svn repo.

 otherwise this file has not yet been updated with the latest steps or I screwed up somewhere.

-Alternatively you can comment the context tag in the server.xml you copied earlier and just drop the generated war file in the jboss_home\server\default\deploy directory (make sure you remove the web.xml file from the archive prior to that)

 In any case send me an email or ping me on gmail jean.deruelle@gmail.com if you encounter any problems ;-)